-Professional Sports' Comeback Gains Momentum, But For Some Leagues Cautiously
+Professional Sports' Comeback Gains Momentum, But Some Leagues Move Cautiously

 Recognizing an uncertain path

-Last week, baseball commissioner Rob Manfred described MLB's enormous set of proposed safety measures.
+Last week, MLB Commissioner Rob Manfred described baseball's enormous set of proposed safety measures.

 "They're extraordinarily detailed," Manfred told CNN.
-"They cover everything from how the players will travel, [flying] private charters, how those charters have to be cleaned; who has access to the ballpark, strict limits on number of people; tiering of employees so even those people who are in the ballpark will be isolated in general from the players.
+"They cover everything from how the players will travel, [flying] private charters, how those charters have to be cleaned, who has access to the ballpark, strict limits on [the] number of people, tiering of employees so even those people who are in the ballpark will be isolated in general from the players.
 So we'll hope that we'll be able to convince them that it's safe."

 It's a daunting task to get this all ready for a projected June spring training and July start to the regular season.
-But epidemiologist Zach Binney thinks baseball, the NBA, pro hockey and soccer could return this summer.
-With restart plans that acknowledge the virus's uncertain path.
+But Binney, the Emory epidemiologist, said he thinks baseball, the NBA, pro hockey and soccer could return this summer — with restart plans that acknowledge the virus's uncertain path.

-"As long as you recognize that any plans that you're making are provisional and you're not completely locking yourself in and saying this is going to happen," Binney says, "then I have absolutely no problem with anybody doing any planning."
+"As long as you recognize that any plans that you're making are provisional and you're not completely locking yourself in and saying this is going to happen," Binney said, "then I have absolutely no problem with anybody doing any planning."

-Money is part of the planning too.
+Money is part of the planning, too.

 Athletes in all sports face pay cuts in these interrupted seasons.
 Baseball players know it's a bad look to squabble over finances right now with so many people hurting economically.
-But many players say owner's proposed cuts are too much, especially if the athletes potentially are putting their health on the line by playing during a pandemic.
-Tampa Bay pitcher and 2018 Cy Young winner Blake Snell gave voice to player concerns on his Twitch Channel.
+But many players said owners' proposed cuts are too much, especially if the athletes potentially are putting their health on the line by playing during a pandemic.
+Tampa Bay Rays pitcher and 2018 Cy Young Award winner Blake Snell gave voice to player concerns on his Twitch channel.

 "I'm sorry if you guys think differently," Snell said, "but the risk is way the hell higher and the amount of money I make is way lower, why would I think about doing that?
 So, in my head, I'm preparing for next season."